 During your counseling session, we will:

-- Address concerns and questions about your diagnosis of tinnitus or hyperacusis.
+- Address concerns and questions about your diagnosis of tinnitus or decreased sound tolerance.

-- Discuss the causes of tinnitus and hyperacusis.
+- Discuss the causes of tinnitus and decreased sound tolerance.

 - Provide information about your specific condition and propose a treatment plan.